yachielab/FRACTAL/UpdateLog.md

 ### Update Log

+<h4> 7/21/2020 Version 2.4.0 </h4>

+1. Option: -P option was released.
+FRACTAL was enabled to get a robust placement result.

 <h4> 7/21/2020 Version 2.3.0 </h4>

 1. Option: -E option was released.
 FRACTAL was enabled to treat edit list.